Special Relativity -- Applications to astronomy and the accelerator physics: The Concept of Ordinary Space in Special Relativity

-In ordinary space we find that the accelerated frame moves with respect to the inertial frame along the line motion and the inertial frame moves with respect to the accelerated frame along the line motion.
-The angle between the axis of the observer's coordinate system and the line motion is a simple ordinary space geometric parameter.
-Using the line motion as a reference $x_n$-axis, the accelerated observer can then define the second reference axis.
-We need to give a "practical", "operational" answer to the question of how to assign an axis perpendicular to the $x_n$-axis.
-Clearly, it is possible to define a reference direction using a light beam.
-We will define the second reference direction in the following way.
-Let us suppose that the aberration direction inside the accelerated frame is determined with reference to the fixed direction of light beam from a "plane-wave" emitter which is at rest in the accelerated frame.
-In other words, a coordinate system is formed here by electromagnetic axis and line motion.
-The motion of the aberrated light beam are assumed for simplicity, to lie in the same plane and the angular position of the aberrated beam is described by one angle.
+In ordinary space, an accelerated frame moves relative to an inertial frame along the line of motion, and conversely, the inertial frame moves relative to the accelerated frame along the line of motion.
+The angle between the observer's coordinate system axis and the line of motion is a fundamental geometric parameter in ordinary space.
+By using the line of motion as the reference axis, the accelerated observer can define a second reference axis.
+To achieve this, we must provide a practical and operational method for assigning an axis perpendicular to the motion line axis.
+One possible approach is to use a light beam as a reference direction.
+We define the second reference direction as follows: Suppose the aberration direction within the accelerated frame is determined relative to the fixed direction of a light beam emitted from a "plane-wave" source at rest in the accelerated frame.
+In other words, the coordinate system is established using the electromagnetic axis and the line of motion.
+For simplicity, we assume that the motion of the aberrated light beam lies in the same plane, with its angular position described by a single angle.

-When the accelerated system starts moving with constant velocity the standard procedure of Einstein's clock synchronization can be performed.
-The Einstein synchronization is defined in terms of light signals emitted by a source at rest assuming that light propagates with the same velocity $c$ in all direction.
-In this synchronization, the accelerated observer describes the light beam from an emitter at rest using usual Maxwell's equations.
-According to Maxwell's electrodynamics, light is always emitted in the direction normal to the radiation wavefront.
-We consider the case in which the velocity component of the (reference) light beam along the $x$-axis is equal to zero.
-In other words, the $x$-axis is parallel to the wavefront of the reference "plane wave", Fig. \ref{B201}.
-The number that specifies the aberration increment of the light beam transmitted through the hole may be defined as an angle between the reference and transmitted light beams.
+When the accelerated system transitions to uniform motion at a constant velocity, Einstein's standard clock synchronization procedure can be applied.
+This synchronization method relies on light signals emitted by a source at rest, under the assumption that light propagates isotropically with constant speed $c$.
+In this framework, the accelerated observer analyzes the light beam from the stationary emitter using the standard Maxwell equations.
+According to classical electrodynamics, light is emitted perpendicular to the wavefront of the radiation.
+We consider a specific configuration in which the component of the reference light beam’s velocity along the $x_n$-axis lies parallel to the wavefront of the reference light beam.
+The aberration of the light beam transmitted through an aperture can be characterized by the angle between the directions of the reference and transmitted beams, which quantifies the aberration increment.